polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 You'll need an OpenAI API account, and provide Magic with your API key.
 You can optionally configure reCAPTCHA if you want to, but Magic contains Magic CAPTCHA out of the box, which should be good enough for most.
 Once you've done this, you can provide your website URL, click a button, and some few minutes later you've got an AI chatbot you can include on your website.
 Once you're done with this process, you can further configure your model using the Machine Learning component, manually adding training snippets, edit training snippets, etc.

-In the bottom/right corner of this page you can try our chatbot to understand roughly what you'll end up with.

 ## Create your own AI chatbot

 The process of creating an AI chatbot is fairly straight forward.
 The following guides you through everything you need to know to get started.